DataHubz/cse-registry/README.md

 **A neutral, framework-agnostic registry of compliance-relevant technical signals**

+> **Open to the public.
+Stewarded by [DataHubz](https://www.datahubz.com/).**
+>
+> CSE is freely available for use, integration, and contribution.
+Community participation is welcome.
+DataHubz maintains editorial control to ensure quality, consistency, and long-term stability.

 ## Overview

 **Compliance Signal Enumeration (CSE)** is a public specification and registry that defines **stable identifiers** for recurring **technical signals** observed in software, infrastructure, and operational artifacts that are relevant to compliance and risk assessments.